RareSkills/blog/compound-finance-liquidation/compound-finance-liquidation.md

 If the `principal` (<span style="color:#008aff">blue box</span>) is negative, it means the user is a borrower, and the negative value will be the **_principal_** value of their debt.

-`assetsIn` (<span style="color:Red">red box</span>) is a bitmap to indicate whether they’ve deposited an certain collateral asset or not.
+`assetsIn` (<span style="color:Red">red box</span>) is a bitmap to indicate whether they’ve deposited a certain collateral asset or not.
 At this time of writing, the bitmap is laid out as follows:

 ![compound collateral asset bitmap](https://static.wixstatic.com/media/935a00_7995fe43f6c0485e9dc5c9d68aad8327~mv2.png/v1/fill/w_315,h_231,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_7995fe43f6c0485e9dc5c9d68aad8327~mv2.png)

 The variables `baseTrackingIndex` and `baseTrackingAccrued` are for bookkeeping the distribution of rewards, and will be discussed in a separate article.
 The variable `_reserved` is unused.

 Note that this struct does not tell us how much collateral the user is holding.
-That is held in `balance` variable the [UserCollateral struct](https://github.com/compound-finance/comet/blob/main/contracts/CometStorage.sol#L37-L40) which is stored in the `userCollateral` nested mapping.
+That is held in `balance` variable in the [UserCollateral struct](https://github.com/compound-finance/comet/blob/main/contracts/CometStorage.sol#L37-L40) which is stored in the `userCollateral` nested mapping.
 The `_reserved` variable is unused.

 ![UserCollateral struct](https://static.wixstatic.com/media/935a00_8d35628663774b9fb71c33534eae994a~mv2.png/v1/fill/w_666,h_220,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_8d35628663774b9fb71c33534eae994a~mv2.png)